Capital Gains Tax on Real Estate in India: LTCG Rate, Exemptions & Calculation Guide

 Consider distributing property ownership among family members to:

-If the sale consideration declared in the conveyance deed is less than the value adopted by the Stamp Valuation Authority (SVA), the value determined by the SVA is deemed to be the full value of consideration for calculating capital gains.
+If the sale consideration declared in the conveyance deed is less than the value adopted by the Stamp Valuation Authority (SVA), the SVA value is deemed to be the full value of consideration for calculating capital gains.
 However, an important relaxation exists: no adjustment is required if the stamp duty valuation does not exceed 110% of the declared sale consideration.

 For example: